PascalPflaum/uberObjects/README.md

 **callback** Function to execute on each value in the object, taking three arguments:

 * **element** The current element being processed in the object.
-* **index** The index of the current element being processed in the object.
+* **key** The key of the current element being processed in the object.
 * **object** The object Object.find was called upon.

 **thisArg** Object to use as this when executing callback.

 ### Description

 The Object.find method executes the callback function once for each element present in the object until it finds one where callback returns a true value.
 If such an element is found, find immediately returns the value of that element.
-Otherwise, find returns undefined. callback is not invoked for indexes which have been deleted.
+Otherwise, find returns undefined. callback is not invoked for keyes which have been deleted.

-If an existing, unvisited element of the object is changed by callback, its value passed to the visiting callback will be the value at the time that find visits that element's index; elements that are deleted are not visited.
+If an existing, unvisited element of the object is changed by callback, its value passed to the visiting callback will be the value at the time that find visits that element's key; elements that are deleted are not visited.

 If a thisArg parameter is provided to find, it will be used as the this for each invocation of the callback.
 If it is not provided, then undefined is used.